Gentle Parenting vs. Traditional Discipline: What Actually Works?

 Gentle parenting is rooted in empathy and respect.
 It doesn’t mean giving in to every demand, it means setting boundaries with kindness, staying curious about behavior, and recognizing that kids’ actions are often a form of communication.

-Instead of jumping to punishment, gentle parenting asks:
+Instead of jumping to punishment, a gentle parenting would ask:

 “What’s going on underneath this behavior?
-What does my child need right now?”
+What does this child need right now?”

-How is that different from more traditional approaches to discipline?
+How is gentle parenting different from more traditional approaches to discipline?

-What I might term “traditional parenting” or think of as our traditional approach to discipline usually leans more on consequences to stop unwanted behavior.
+What I might term “traditional parenting,” or think of as our traditional approach to discipline, usually leans more on consequences to stop unwanted behavior.
 It might rely on time-outs, grounding, or taking away privileges.
-While these tools can be effective short-term, they often miss the opportunity to teach kids how to regulate their emotions and solve problems.
+While these tools can be effective in the short-term, they can also miss out on an opportunity to teach kids how to regulate their emotions and solve problems.

 (Do you have a kid who struggles with discipline?
 As a therapist in St. Louis, I find that counseling with a specialized anxiety therapist can often help get to the root causes of the disobedience and provide a better path forward.)